we've got signatures, help us get to 5,000

 A desalination plant, iron ore export facility and fuel distribution hub are currently proposed for the Point Lowly Peninsula.
 Should they proceed, they will degrade water quality and habitat values in this sensitive ecosystem.
 Scientific studies have shown that increased salinity, toxins and acoustic trauma can harm or kill cuttlefish and their eggs.

 The Giant Australian Cuttlefish and Upper Spencer Gulf fish nurseries need your help.
-Sign and share our petition and urge our State Premier to insist on relocating the proposed desalination plant to a less vulnerable area.
+Sign and share our petition and urge our State Premier to insist on relocating proposed industrial developments to a less sensitive area.

 Find out more at: http://cuttlefishcountry.com